raspberrypilearning/getting-started-with-git/worksheet.md

 	README.md  quidditch-rules.json  snitch-sniffer.py
 	```

-1. The new files need adding to the git repo and then commiting.
+1. The new files need adding to the git repo and then committing.

 	```bash
 	git add --all